-Despite registering as ‘self employed’, you will not automatically be registered for Value Added Tax.
+Despite registering as ‘self employed’, you will not automatically be registered for Value Added Tax (VAT).

-You will have to register for VAT if your business turnover reaches the current threshold during any 12 month period, or if you expect it to do so.
-The current threshold is £77,000 (from 1st April 2012).
+You will have to register for VAT if your business turnover reaches the current VAT registration threshold during any 12 month period, or if you expect it to do so in the coming 12 months.

 You may be better off using the Flat Rate VAT scheme, which provides a simple way of accounting for VAT using an annual percentage depending on your industry type.

-Visit our VAT section for more details, and always consult your accountant if you have any questions on tax matters.
+It’s always a good idea to consult your accountant if you have any questions on tax and VAT matters.

-Most sole traders will look at taking out public liability insurance and employers liability cover, as as well as any other policies required for industry-specific reasons, or if customers or clients require it.
+Most self employed people will look at taking out public liability insurance and employers liability cover, as well as any other policies required for industry-specific reasons, or demanded by clients.

 Don’t necessarily open an account with your personal bank account, as you may get a better deal elsewhere.
-You will often find that the major high street banks offer 12 to 18 months’ free banking, which can represent a significant saving in monthly transaction fees.
-See our guide to choosing a business bank account, which includes details of some of the current free banking offers on the market here.
+You will often find that the major high street banks offer 12 to 24 months’ free banking, which can represent a significant saving in monthly transaction fees.

-The sole trader route is the most popular way of starting up in business in the UK, however if is not the best route for everyone, which is why we always recommend discussing your choices with an accountant or other adviser.
+The sole trader route is the most popular way of starting up in business in the UK, however it is not the best route for everyone, which is why we always recommend discussing your choices with an accountant or other suitably qualified business adviser.

-Sole traders are liable for any business debts or losses they make, or if forced into bankruptcy, whereas the liability of limited company directors is limited (as the name suggests).
+Sole traders are liable for any business debts or losses they make, or if forced into bankruptcy, whereas the liability of limited company directors is, as the name suggests, limited.

 Sole Trader Package